Manenberg

-Manenberg is a township of Cape Town, South Africa, that was created by the apartheid government for low-income Coloured families in the Cape Flats in 1966 as a result of the forced removal campaign by the National Party.
-It has an estimated population of 52,000 residents.
-The area consists of rows of semi-detached houses and project-like flats, known as "korre".
+Manenberg is a neighborhood of Cape Town, South Africa.
+It was created by the apartheid government in 1966 for low-income Coloured families in the Cape Flats as a result of the forced removal campaign by the National Party.

+Overview

+Manenberg has an estimated population of 52,000 residents.
+The area consists of rows of semi-detached houses and project-like flats known as "korre".
 The township is located about 20 km away from the city centre of Cape Town.
-It is separated from neighbouring Nyanga and Gugulethu townships by a railway line to the east and from Hanover Park by the Sand Industria industrial park to the west and Heideveld to the north.
+It is separated from neighbouring Nyanga and Gugulethu townships by a railway line and Nyanga Junction (a shopping centre) to the east.
+It is also separated by Hanover Park by the Sand Industria industrial park to the west and Heideveld to the north.